chaudron/ovs_perf/README.md

   --os-variant=rhel7
 ```

+If you have a multi-NUMA system and you are not on NUMA node 0, you need to
+change the _nodeset_ values above accordingly.

 Note that we have been using cores 1,2,15,16 for OVS, and above we have assigned
 cores 3-6 to the loopback Virtual Machine (VM).
 For optimal performance we need
 to pin the vCPUs to real CPUs.
-In addition will also assign an additional core
+In addition, we will also assign an additional
-for Qemu related task to make sure they will not interrupt any PMD threads
+core for Qemu related task to make sure they will not interrupt any PMD threads
 running in the VM:

 ```